Folium Systems

 The next investor conversation should inspect the engine.

 The right next step is not a bigger promise.
-It is a controlled review of the proof assets, operating model, commercial assumptions, technical architecture, and first repeatable customer wedge.
+It is a controlled review of the assets, operating model, commercial assumptions, technical architecture, and first repeatable customer wedge.

 • Review legal and finance materials separately before any offering, terms, forecasts, or investor-specific commitments are discussed.